Convert ODT to MOBI

 Mobipocket E-book

-Amazon's proprietary e-book format for Kindle devices.
-Originally developed by Mobipocket, now owned by Amazon.
+Amazon's proprietary e-book format for Kindle devices and apps.
+Originally developed by Mobipocket SA, acquired by Amazon in 2005.
 Supports reflowable text, images, and basic formatting.
-Compatible with all Kindle generations.
+Based on PalmDOC container with MOBI headers and EXTH metadata.

 Amazon/Kindle Proprietary